Deconvolution with Unknown Error Distribution Interpreted as Blind Isotonic Regression: Some Known Facts from Literature

-Hoeffding derived a more general result for bounded random variables, which is known as (Azuma-) Hoeffding's inequality. \begin{lemma}[Hoeffding's inequality for bounded ranom variables] Let $X_1, \ldots, X_n$ be $n$ independent random variables such that almost surely $X_i \in [a_i, b_i], \forall i$.
-Let $X = \sum_{i=1}^n X_i$, then for any $t > 0$,
+There is a more general version of concentration inequality that applies to sub-gaussian random variables. \begin{lemma}[Hoeffding's inequality for sub-Gaussian ranom variables] Let $X_1, \ldots, X_n$ be $n$ independent random variables such that $X_i$ has mean $\mu_i$ and sub-Gaussian parameter $\sigma_i$ and let $X = \sum_{i=1}^n X_i$.
+Then for any $t > 0$,